vanvGack/flak/README.markdown

 You can then access the application at: http://localhost:3000

-Press Ctrl-C to quick the server.
+Press Ctrl-C to kill the server.

 Use
 ---